alexk99/the_router/bras/ipoe_ipv4_bng_det_nat.md

 Subscribers are connected to vlan v5, QinQ vlan range cvid 2010 cvid 2500 - 2800,
 dot1q range 2500 - 2800.

-To provide subscriber with IPv4 addresses DHCP relay is used wich forward DHCP requests to an external DHCP server located at host 192.168.20.3. host 192.168.20.3 could be running at the same machine TR is running at.
+To provide subscribers with IPv4 addresses DHCP relay is used which forwards DHCP requests to an external DHCP server located at host 192.168.20.3. host 192.168.20.3 could be running at the same machine TR is running at.

   	startup {